 Preparing Your Skin Prior to the Procedure

-Whether you’re going in for an IPL or laser appointment, you should never overlook the importance of prepping your face a few weeks before walking into your doctor’s office.
+Whether you’re going in for an IPL treatment or laser skin resurfacing procedure, you should never overlook the importance of prepping your face a few weeks before walking into your doctor’s office.

 Pre- and post-treatment care helps reduce the recovery time associated with laser procedures, which can sometimes be quite long.
 With the right skincare and a good dose of mindfulness, you will protect your skin and enhance your laser therapy’s cosmetic results.